Degree project - Engineering

 The final degree project shall be registered in LUP Student Papers – the Lund University database of theses and student papers.
 Here you can enter information about your degree project and upload the completed report in full text.
 The service also includes a search function.
 LUP is part of Uppsök – the national search engine for degree projects.
 If you wish to upload your degree project in LUP, contact your department.

 You can specify in LUP how visible your report should be.
 Students should consult with their supervisors which option is appropriate.
 It is worth noting that regardless of the selected level of visibility, the report will be considered a public document and must therefore not contain confidential information.

 The popular science summary may also be uploaded in LUP, if it is not part of the report document.
 There is a field in LUP to enable inclusion of the popular science summary in text format.

 Once the degree project has been presented, the student(s) should have an evaluative discussion with their examiner.

 Once you have completed your project, you will have the opportunity to respond to a questionnaire about the degree project process.
-This will help us better the degree projects at LTH.
+This will help us improve the degree projects process at LTH.

 The concluding phase is completed when the examiner has approved:

 - the critical review

 After the degree project is uploaded in LUP the department administrator enters the credits for the project in Ladok.
 The examiner must confirm that all obligations of the student(s) have been fulfilled, and approve the degree project in Ladok.